olivialara/Fulcrum/README.md

 To showcase my skills for my upcoming interview with Fulcrum, I have built a chatbot and created data visualizations with the intention of helping clients better understand their policies.

 ## Chatbot
-Fulcrum](https://www.withfulcrum.com/) gives AI-Powered products to insurance brokerages.
+[Fulcrum](https://www.withfulcrum.com/) gives AI-Powered products to insurance brokerages.
 They give clients
           the ability ask questions on generated and active policies.
-Inspired by such work, I have created a simple chatbot built to help users understand commercial policy proposals and ask questions on it.")
+Inspired by such work, I have created a simple chatbot built to help users understand commercial policy proposals and ask questions on it.

 ## Data Visualizations
 Another feature Fulcrum offers is the ability to summarize active policies for their accounts.
 In this case study,